fitrakun/newarps/README.md

 This is a repository for upgrading the lab reporting system based on the planning and reporting study.

 #### fitrakun's work
+- [ ] Create a Product Requirements Document
 - [x] Reflection Projects
 - [x] Notification
 - [x] Add project popover